aspandit/regex_parser_public/README.md

 # regex_parser
 Regular expression parser library

+# Status
+THIS PROJECT IS NOT CURRENTLY A TRUE REGEX PARSER.
+It currently only counts the number of occurrences of a string literal within a test string.

+*This section is pending completion.*

+# Overview and Approach
+*This section is pending completion.*

+# TODOs
+*This section is pending completion.*

+# Features
+*This section is pending completion.*

 # Operation
 Execute the test program using the command "make run_release" on the command line.

 Currently, executing the make target "run_release" by executing "make run_release" on the command line takes in a string literal and test string from command line input and outputs the number of occurrences of the string literal in the test string.

+# Testing
+*This section is pending completion.*